yphelan/datarobot/README.md

 #File Descriptions
 train.csv : used to create predictive model using Google Prediction API.

+Columns:
-columns: outcome - class variable (1 for robot, 0 for human)
+1. outcome - class variable (1 for robot, 0 for human)
-         bidder_id - unique identifier of bidder
+2. bidder_id - unique identifier of bidder
-         payment_account - account used to make payments address - origin of bid
+3. payment_account - account used to make payments
+4. address - origin of bid

 test.csv : used to test the predictive model created using Google Prediction API.

-columns: same as those of train.csv
+Columns: same as those of train.csv

 example_predictions.csv : sample output after running prediction.py.

+Columns:
-columns: predicted_outcome - outcome predicted by prediction model
+1. predicted_outcome - outcome predicted by prediction model
-         actual_outcome - actual outcome from test file for given row bidder_id - unique identifier of bidder
+2. actual_outcome - actual outcome from test file for given row
+3. bidder_id - unique identifier of bidder
-         payment_account - account used to make payments address - origin of bid
+4. payment_account - account used to make payments
+5. address - origin of bid

 client_secrets.json : contains client ID and client secrets used for OAuth authentication with Google API